urbanopt/urbanopt.github.io/workflows/reopt/reopt_post_processing.md

 layout: default
 title: REopt Post Processing
 parent: REopt
-grand_parent: Additional Documentation
+grand_parent: Workflows
 nav_order: 2
 ---
 ## Intro

 **REopt Lite** optimization happens during the post-processing of each scenario.
-Refer to [Running a Project](../usage/run_project.md) for instructions on creating and running building energy models.
+Refer to the [Getting Started page](../getting_started/getting_started) for instructions on creating and running building energy models.

 CLI commands are used to run and post-process each scenario, and onscreen help is always availabe with `uo --help`.